-The doctor of naturopathic medicine degree (NMD) is a 14 quarter program that trains students in the art and science of naturopathic health care.
+The Doctor of Naturopathic Medicine degree (NMD) trains students in the art and science of naturopathic health care.
 The program prepares students to serve as primary care physicians adept at applying naturopathic principles to the diagnostic tools and treatment approaches used in health care, with an additional focus on functional medicine.

 The curriculum is designed to support student progression from mastering the scientific foundations involved in physiology and pathology, to hands-on clinical training.
 Coursework is structured to prepare students to be successful in passing the NPLEX licensing boards, and the licensing exams offered in each jurisdiction.